-To install and configure the Pictometry Image Driver for ArcMap:
+To install and configure the Image Driver for ArcMap:

 - 1. If not already downloaded, download and save the zip file from the Pictometry Software Downloads website. - 2.
-If not already done, open the folder where you downloaded the installation zip file and unzip the file. - 3.
+Open the folder where you downloaded the installation zip file and unzip the file. - 3.
 Double-click the Setup file Pictometry Image Driver for ArcMap.msi.
-The Setup Wizard opens and displays the License Agreement.
+The Setup Wizard opens and displays the Image Driver for ArcMap License Agreement.

 - 4. After reading the terms and conditions, select the I Accept the terms in the License Agreement check box, and click Install.
 The User Account Control (UAC) dialog box opens. - 5.
-On the User Account Control dialog, click Yes to allow the Pictometry Setup program to make changes to your computer.
+On the User Account Control dialog, click Yes to allow the Setup program to make changes to your computer. - A progress bar appears while the driver is installed.